 Pursued project results

-Together with its Implementing Partners, 4C aims to improve the livelihoods for smallholder coffee farmers in Colombia.
-The project pursues that approximately 500 – 1000 coffee producers in the selected coffee producing regions of Colombia own the improved agricultural practices activities that they will implement to achieve better yields of certified sustainable and deforestation free climate compatible coffee and that approximately 200 – 500 young adults are increasingly motivated to remain part of a sustainable coffee production process.
+Together with its implementing partners, 4C aims to improve the livelihoods for smallholder coffee farmers in Colombia.
+The project pursued that more than 500 coffee producers in the selected coffee producing regions of Colombia own the improved agricultural practices activities that they will implement to achieve better yields of certified sustainable and deforestation free climate compatible coffee and that approximately 250 young adults are increasingly motivated to remain part of a sustainable coffee production process.

 Pursued project results include:

 - Strengthened capacity for adaptation to climate change, extreme weather, drought, flooding, and other disasters and progressively improved land and soil quality, as farmers are applying good agricultural and climate-smart practices.
 This leads to improved yields and income and hence improved living and working conditions for smallholders

 - Improved income diversification and non-farm employment to reduce livelihood vulnerability due to poor harvest and negative impacts of climate change.
 The available local income has been diversified through knowledge and skills acquired during the training programs on entrepreneurship, income diversification, and off-farm income

 - Empowerment of the youth and sense of ownership and responsibility towards the program outcomes through the active involvement in designing, planning, implementing and monitoring activities

 - Improved working opportunities in the coffee sector for young adults, either through own farming or through being involved in non-farming activities in the coffee sector

 - Improved access to resources, services, and products through technical assistance, innovative technologies and new coffee varieties and fertilizer, if appropriate